Kaushalya Logistics Appoints Industry Veteran Mr. Rajendra Singh Shekhawat as Chief Executive Officer - www.lokmattimes.com

 Kaushalya Logistics Appoints Industry Veteran Mr. Rajendra Singh Shekhawat as Chief Executive Officer

-PNN Mumbai (Maharashtra) [India], November 27: Kaushalya Logistics Limited (NSE: KLL), a diversified conglomerate specializing in logistic support to ...
+Mumbai (Maharashtra) [India], November 27: Kaushalya Logistics Limited (NSE: KLL), a diversified conglomerate specializing in logistic support to the cement ...

 Mr. Shekhawat's career spans senior positions across top cement manufacturers, including serving as Assistant Vice President – Logistics & Packing at Wonder Cement and Vice President & Head of Logistics at J.K.
 Cement.
 Over the years, he has successfully led large-scale logistics operations, supply chain optimisation programmes, distribution frameworks, procurement functions, and cost-efficiency initiatives.
 His extensive exposure across multiple markets and industrial corridors has equipped him with deep insights into logistics behaviour, customer ecosystems, and on-ground operational challenges.
 He has also driven the establishment of logistics start-ups, built high-performance teams, and implemented robust organisational systems that deliver consistent value creation.